 3. OverAPI jQuery Cheat Sheet

 OverAPI jQuery Cheat Sheet is maintained on overapi.
 It covers all the basic elements under different sections.
 It has an extra section for utilities.
 You can see the outline and an example code of any element.
-Above all the sections are clickable links and also marks the useful references to other jQuery cheat sheets.
+Above all the sections are clickable links and also marks the useful references to other jQuery Selector Cheat Sheet.

 4. Online jQuery Cheat Sheet

 Online jQuery Cheat Sheet includes all the important jQuery elements.
 It mainly holds the code for elements.
 You can also download or copy this code to use wherever needed and you’ll also find some useful links to some relevant jQuery material here.

 In addition, jQuery syntax through commonly used code examples such as Basics, Selector, Events, Dom Manipulation, Traversing, Ajax and Links.

 - Basics – Intro to jQuery syntax through commonly used code examples.
 Learn how to incorporate jQuery in your HTML code.